Tom's Hardware Verdict

 Just five years ago Sharp launched one of the first UHD/4K monitors, the 32-inch PN-K321 at the lofty price of $3,000.
 It wasn’t long before cheaper alternatives appeared, but they relied on 28-inch TN panels to keep prices closer to $600.

-Today, it’s not difficult to find 32-inch 4K resolution monitors for under $1,000 (see our Best Budget 4K Monitors list).
+Today, it’s not difficult to find 32-inch 4K resolution monitors for under $500 (see our Best Budget 4K Monitors list).
 Our favorite for all-around use is the BenQ PD3200U, which we reviewed in 2017.
 That screen is a good deal at $700 at the time of writing, but what if you could put a 32-inch UHD curved monitor on your desk for under $500?
 Well, you can with the Samsung UR59C, which makes our Best Computer Monitors list.

 Samsung UR59C 4K Monitor Specs